Effects of Humidity on Wood

 Wood is a natural fibrous resource material whose natural design allows it to perform in a wet environment, absorbing and losing moisture with changes in the humidity of the surrounding air to balance its moisture content.
 All wood is hygroscopic, meaning that when exposed to air, it will release or pick up moisture until it reaches equilibrium with the humidity in the air.
 Because of this fact all wood will expand as it gains moisture and will shrink when it loses moisture.
 Wood also does not shrink or swell equally in all directions.
-Moisture Content of wood affects its structural properties such as weight, dimensions and strength.
-Any solid wood or wood component will expand or contract over time with changing moisture and climate conditions and this exchange of moisture is ongoing.
+The moisture content of wood affects its structural properties such as weight, dimensions and strength.
+Any solid wood or wood component will expand or contract over time with changing moisture and climate conditions, and this exchange of moisture is ongoing.
 In an uncontrolled environment, wood is a dimensionally unstable material.
 Some wood species are more hygroscopic than others and the expansion and contraction is more pronounced.
-Softwoods shrink and swell less than hardwoods when the Moisture Content changes.
+Softwoods shrink and swell less than hardwoods when the moisture content changes.
 We make assumptions that because furniture or cabinetry is “finished” with toners, stains, sealers and topcoats that it is impervious to moisture.
 Although finishes will inhibit and limit the absorption of moisture they will not keep it from occurring.
 Much like a wood table will absorb the water from the condensation on a drinking glass or a spill, wood will absorb moisture through direct contact with liquids or absorption from the air.
-Moisture content of wood is directly related to the humidity and temperature of the surrounding air.
-Contact with liquids or absorption from the air.
-Moisture content of wood is directly related to the humidity and temperature of the surrounding air.
+The moisture content of wood is directly related to the humidity and temperature of the surrounding air.

 Recommended Humidity Levels and Moisture Control